ceph/ceph/doc/cephfs/troubleshooting.rst

 .. code:: bash

-   ceph config set mds mds_heartbeat_reset_grace 3600
+   ceph config set mds mds_heartbeat_grace 3600

   This has the effect of having the MDS continue to send beacons to the monitors even when its internal "heartbeat" mechanism has not been reset (beat) in one